What do you mean by Jewish Spirituality?

 Who supports the Institute?
 Is it affiliated with a Jewish movement?

-The Institute has been fortunate to have the support of major foundations, several of them of many years duration; and we are sustained by generous donations from individuals, our alumni and participants.
+The Institute has been fortunate to have the support of major foundations; and we are sustained by generous donations from individuals, our alumni and participants.
 The Institute is not affiliated with any movement, we seek to serve all Jews in deepening their personal spiritual and religious lives, however they express them.